-The hospital also achieved The Joint Commission’s Gold Seal of Approval as a Primary Stroke Certification in June 2012 and was recertified in November 2016.
+The hospital also achieved The Joint Commission’s Gold Seal of Approval as a Primary Stroke Certification in June 2012 and was recertified in 2014, 2016, and 2018.
 We were the second hospital east of I-95 to receive this distinction.

 Our passion to providing excellent stroke care and education to our patients and community will continue.
-Stroke is the leading cause of disability in the United States today and the fourth leading cause of death in North Carolina.
+Stroke is the fifth leading cause of death in the United States today and the fourth leading cause of death in North Carolina.
 Research suggests that delays in seeking treatment for stroke symptoms limits effective treatment options and results in a greater likelihood of permanent disability or death.
-Onslow County is considered to be the Nation’s Stroke Belt–an area where stroke mortality is more than 10% higher than the national average.
+Onslow County is considered to be the Nation’s Stroke Belt Buckle, an area where stroke mortality is two times higher than the national average.
 It is important to take steps to prevent and control stroke risk factors.
 The health of our community affects everyone.

 The longer blood flow is cut off to the brain, the greater the damage.
-Every minute counts.
+Every second counts.
 The most common kind of stroke: ischemic stroke can be treated with a drug that dissolves clots blocking the blood flow.
-The window of opportunity to start treating stroke patients is three hours.
-But a person needs to be at the hospital within 60 minutes of having a stroke to be evaluated and receive treatment.
+The window of opportunity to treat stroke patients with this medication is four and a half hours.
+Depending on where the clot is in the brain, mechanical removal may be considered for up to 24 hours after symptoms start.

 It’s critically important to know the warning signs of stroke.
 If you act quickly and seek treatment immediately, you could reduce the disabilities caused by stroke.
 Call 911 immediately if you or someone you know experiences these signs of stroke: